realmocean/realmocean-site/versioned_docs/version-1.6.0/providers/licensing/licensing-models/rental.md

 Once license templates are configured, licensing model is ready for use.

-Let's assume now a customer with the [id number](glossary) "CUST-4567" orders 3 terminal devices identified by the numbers "DEV-341", "DEV-342" and "DEV-343".
+Let's assume now a customer with the [id number](../glossary) "CUST-4567" orders 3 terminal devices identified by the numbers "DEV-341", "DEV-342" and "DEV-343".

-First of all, if this is a new customer, corresponding [Licensee](object-model#licensee) object must be created within NetLicensing, holding the above customer number - "CUST-4567".
+First of all, if this is a new customer, corresponding [Licensee](../object-model#licensee) object must be created within AppLicensing, holding the above customer number - "CUST-4567".
-This can be done either manually via <a href="https://ui.netlicensing.io" class="external-link">NetLicensing Management Console</a> or the application on the payment processing server can do it via [NetLicensing API](restful-api), if it has an automated customer registration procedure.
+This can be done either manually via <a href="https://ui.AppLicensing.io" class="external-link">AppLicensing Management Console</a> or the application on the payment processing server can do it via [AppLicensing API](../restfull-api/services/license-services.md), if it has an automated customer registration procedure.

 <img src="assets/images/rental-overview-02.png" />

-Once required licensee object is in place, for each of the ordered terminal devices create the following licenses, binding them to the licensee "CUST-4567" (again NetLicensing Management Console or NetLicensing API can be used at your choice):
+Once required licensee object is in place, for each of the ordered terminal devices create the following licenses, binding them to the licensee "CUST-4567" (again AppLicensing Management Console or AppLicensing API can be used at your choice):

 -   from license template "LT-DEV", number=DEV-341
 -   from license template "LT-EVAL": parentFeature=DEV-341, startDate=now